 Artificial heads have been around for some time, and our head’s venerable forefather, the 4128, has been a measurement standard for phones and headphones since the mid 80s.
-However, until recently, the average human hearing system had only been accurately modelled in terms of its acoustic impedance up to 8-10kHz.
-This meant any measurement data past that point isn’t as accurate as we’d want it to be.
+However, until recently, the average human hearing system had only been accurately recreated in terms of its acoustic impedance up to 8-10kHz.
+This meant any measurement data past that point wasn’t as accurate as we’d want it to be.

 That all changed with the release of the 5128 “High Frequency” head in 2017, which accurately models the average human hearing system right up to 20kHz, the highest frequency we can theoretically hear.
 It’s basically the best platform available for the testing we do.
 We’re extremely excited to be the proud owners of this magnificent measurement noggin.

 Our head allows us to accurately measure the output of wearable audio devices across the full audible spectrum.
 That means when we test headsets, headphones or other communication devices, we can accurately quantify how they perform in the real world, with real human beings.